trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+Fix: Submodel instance count placement broken (r800) *When using page number in alternate corners (like a book) the Submodel instance count is at the wrong place when it is on a odd page number on a single page submodel with a step group.
+Behaviour corrected and enhanced to detect when submodel instance count is on an odd or even page whereby the position is adjusted right or left of the step number accordingly.
+This automatic positioning is only available when the submodel instance count is placed relative to the page's step number - its default placement.
 Fix: Refactor fade directory logic (r799)
- * Process fade directories upon application launch and file load more efficiently and effectively.
+ *Process fade directories upon application launch and file load more efficiently and effectively.
 Fix: Progress dialogue always stays on top (r797) *Proper modality behaviour restored.
 Fix: Print/Export banner (image) rotation broken (r796)